 Will Bayley backed to be fully fit for Tokyo after Strictly Come Dancing injury

-The 31-year-old is looking to defend his Paralympic title in Japan next summer.
+The table tennis player is set to shrug off the setback and compete in the Paralympics in Japan next year.

-Will Bayley is on target to defend his Paralympic table tennis title in Tokyo despite injury fears after dropping out of Strictly Come Dancing.
+Will Bayley is on target to defend his Paralympic table tennis title in Tokyo despite dropping out of Strictly Come Dancing due to an injury.

-Bayley was forced to pull out of the celebrity BBC show in week seven after injuring his knee during rehearsals.
+The 31-year-old was forced to pull out of the celebrity BBC show in week seven after hurting his knee during rehearsals.

 But British Para Table Tennis performance director Gorazd Vecko believes Bayley is not only on track for Japan – but that his dancing stint could make him more competitive than ever.